KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

        |FITS Viewer Live Stacker|

-The FITS Viewer Live Stacker (Live Stacker) is used to stack and display subframes.
+The FITS Viewer Live Stacker (Live Stacker) stacks and displays subframes.
 It monitors a directory so can be used to stack the existing contents of the directory and / or to add new subframes as they are taken during a live session.